asweigart/humre/README.md

 A human-readable regular expression module for Python.
 Humre handles regex syntax for you and creates regex strings to pass to Python's re.compile().
 Pronounced "hum, ree".

 It is similar to [Swift's regex DSL](https://swiftregex.com/) or an advanced form of Python regex's `re.VERBOSE` mode.
+Code is read far more often than it is written, so the verbose Humre code may take a few seconds longer to write but pays for itself by being much easier to read and understand.

 Note that until version 1.0 is released, the API for this module could change.
 Please send suggestions and feedback to [al@inventwithpython.com](mailto://al@inventwithpython.com).